You can use the Patch Editor in Spark AR Studio to add interactivity, logic and animation to your effects, without needing to know how to write code.

 Let's make the heart rotate slightly from side to side, by editing the Y values:

 The animation is now moving from one side to the next, then starting again.
-If you tick the box next to Mirrored in the Loop Animation patch, the heart will move back and forth.
+If you select the box next to Mirrored in the Loop Animation patch, the heart will move back and forth.

 It can be fun to experiment with the Curve option — to change how the animation moves.
 At the moment it's set to Linear.
 If you change it to say, Exponential Out, the movement will change.